Duckers/FuseJS-ViewModel/README.md

 ## States

-The `state` section of the descriptor holds plain data variables that may change over the lifetime of the component.
+The `states` section of the descriptor holds plain data variables that may change over the lifetime of the component.

-	state: {
+	states: {
 		tasks: [],
 		newTask: ""
 	}

-The `state` should only be modified by `methods` and `events`.
+The `states` should only be modified by `methods` and `events`.
 The `ViewModel` will create a hidden `Observable` and expose a property on the context object.

 ## Computed values

-The `computed` section of the descriptor holds functions that compute values derived from the `state`.
+The `computed` section of the descriptor holds functions that compute values derived from the `states`.
 When states change, the `ViewModel` automatically detects what `computed` functions need to re-evaluate.

 	computed: {